Automatic test equipment: PCI eXtensions for Instrumentation (PXI)

 PXI is a peripheral bus specialized for data acquisition and real-time control systems.
 Introduced in 1997, PXI uses the CompactPCI 3U and 6U form factors and adds trigger lines, a local bus, and other functions suited for measurement applications.
 PXI hardware and software specifications are developed and maintained by the PXI Systems Alliance.
 More than 50 manufacturers around the world produce PXI hardware.

 Universal Serial Bus (USB)

-The USB connects peripheral devices, such as keyboards and mice, to PCs.
-The USB is a Plug and Play bus that can handle up to 127 devices on one port, and has a theoretical maximum throughput of 480 Mbit/s (high-speed USB defined by the USB 2.0 specification).
+USB connects peripheral devices, such as keyboards and mice, to PCs.
+USB is a Plug and Play bus that can handle up to 127 devices on one port, and has a theoretical maximum throughput of 480 Mbit/s (high-speed USB defined by the USB 2.0 specification).
 Because USB ports are standard features of PCs, they are a natural evolution of conventional serial port technology.
 However, it is not widely used in building industrial test and measurement systems for a number of reasons; for example, USB cables are not industrial grade, are noise sensitive, can accidentally become detached, and the maximum distance between the controller and the device is 30 m.
 Like RS-232, USB is useful for applications in a laboratory setting that do not require a rugged bus connection.